Rhymney Railway: Rhymney Railway proposed

 The connection to the NA&HR at Llancaiach was refused on account of objection by that company, so the Rhymney Railway was without the route to the docks that it sought.
 It returned to Parliament the following year.
-It almost doubled its extent by obtaining sanction to build on from Hengoed to Walnut Tree Bridge, joining the Taff Vale Railway near Taffs Well, a line of 9+1/2 mi, with a 1 mi branch to Caerphilly and a 30 ch branch connecting north to west on to the NA&HR at Hengoed.
+It almost doubled its extent by obtaining the Rhymney Railway Amendment Act 1855 (18 & 19 Vict. c. cx), giving sanction to build on from Hengoed to Walnut Tree Bridge, joining the Taff Vale Railway near Taff's Well, a line of 9+1/2 mi, with a 1 mi branch to Caerphilly and a 30 ch branch connecting north to west on to the NA&HR at Hengoed.
 In addition there was a 1+1/4 mi branch from Crockherbtown Junction, immediately north of the present Cardiff Queen Street station, to the Bute Dock.
 Running powers were granted over the Taff Vale Railway between Walnut Tree Bridge and Crockherbtown Junction.

-The authorised share capital was more than doubled, an additional £130,000 being authorised by this second Act of 2 July 1855, the Rhymney Railway (Amendment) Act.
+The authorised share capital was more than doubled, an additional £130,000 being authorised by the Rhymney Railway Amendment Act 1855.

 The engineer for the works was Joseph Cubitt; the Earl of Bute was the owner of the Bute Docks and his trustees built the branch to the docks, leasing it to the Rhymney Railway at 4% on capital of £67,633.

-Construction proceeded but the cost of the work proved to be considerably underestimated, and in 1857 Parliamentary authority was obtained to increase the share capital to £300,000.
+Construction proceeded but the cost of the work proved to be considerably underestimated, and the Rhymney Railway Act 1857 (20 & 21 Vict. c. cxl) was obtained to increase the share capital to £300,000.
 The Bute Docks branch was the first to be completed, being ready in September 1857, although the Rhymney Railway itself was not yet in a position to make use of it; some Taff Vale Railway traffic passed over it.